 Cons of psychology optional (UPSC):

-- If you are really not interested in studying this subject, you better keep off it as it can come across as vague.
+- If you are not interested in studying this subject, you better keep off it as it can come across as vague.

 - For people with a different academic background, psychology may be a tad hard to follow.